Is It Scary: Background

 A remix of "Is It Scary", called "DJ Greek's Scary Mix", was included on a three-track 'minimax' CD single that was released as part of the Ghosts Deluxe Collector Box Set.
 Remixes of "Is It Scary" were also included on Jackson's cancelled single "Smile".
 The radio edit for "Is It Scary" was later included on the third disc of the deluxe edition of Jackson's greatest hits album King of Pop in 2008 in the United Kingdom.
 "Is It Scary" was also featured on the deluxe edition of King of Pop in France.
 Samples of "Is It Scary" and "Threatened" (from Jackson's tenth studio album Invincible) are featured in the "Thriller" segment of the concert documentary film, Michael Jackson's This Is It (2009).
 Tommy D. also produced a remix of the song, but this mix was never officially released.
-However, this mix leaked on the internet in November 2010.

 Promotion

 "Is It Scary" was never lifted as a commercial single, but it was given out to radio stations and dance clubs to promote Blood on the Dance Floor: HIStory in the Mix.
 Promo CD singles containing a radio edit and 12" promos containing three remixes of the song were released to the Netherlands.
 The United States and the United Kingdom received 12" promo singles containing remixes of the song by Deep Dish, while the UK also received 12" promos with remixes of the song by Eddie Arroyo known as "Eddie's Love Mixes".
 Due to lack of a full release, "Is It Scary" did not enter any music charts.